 4. The Romantic Seaside Getaway| Water’s Edge Resort & Spa | Westbrook, CT

 Escape to Connecticut for a romantic New Year’s Eve getaway, which includes one night in a deluxe room, open bar, a four course meal, a champagne toast, and a dance party with a live band.
 They even offer spa discounts on New Year’s Day to help you recover.
-From $650/night.
+New Year’s Eve packages start at $745/night.

 Directions: Take Metro North New Haven Line to New Haven, then switch to the local Shore Line East train and get off at Old Saybrook station.
 Call Captain Tony’s Car Service (203.980-.7428) for the 10-minute ride to the resort.